-14 National estimates of the inflows and outflows of the wages and salaries of border workers were revised significantly in the 2011 annual revision of the Balance of Payments Accounts (also known as the International Transactions Accounts).
-In particular, the measurement of the wages and salaries of shortadded to, and the allocated outflows are subtracted from, the estimates of the net residence adjustment for the income of intercounty commuters to obtain the final residence adjustment estimates.
+14 National estimates of the inflows and outflows of the wages and salaries of border workers were revised significantly in the 2010 annual revision of the Balance of Payments Accounts (also known as the International Transactions Accounts).
+In particular, the measurement of the wages and salaries of short-term workers and undocumented workers was improved.
+See Mai-Chi Hoang and Erin M. Whitaker "Annual Revision of the U.S. International Transactions Accounts," Survey of Current Business 91 (July 2011):58.
+These revisions are not yet reflected in the regional personal income estimates but will be incorporated in the next comprehensive revision of the state and local area personal income statistics.

+to, and the allocated outflows are subtracted from, the estimates of the net residence adjustment for the income of intercounty commuters to obtain the final residence adjustment estimates for counties.